XSigmaAnalyitix/XSigma/Library/Core/experimental/xsigma_inductor/runtime/README.md

 # `torch._inductor.runtime`

-This folder contains code needed at runtime by the output code of Inductor.
+This folder contains code needed xsigma runtime by the output code of Inductor.
 The output code of Inductor will import `torch` and `torch._inductor.runtime`, but should not import from other files in `torch._inductor.*`.
 Note that this code includes code that is